Next Page Previous Page Home Tools & Aids Search Handbook

 Interpretation of Numerical Output - Initial Model

 Lack-of-Fit Statistic Interpretable The fact that the residual plots clearly indicate a problem with the specification of the function describing the systematic variation in the data means that there is little point in looking at most of the numerical results from the fit.
 However, since there are replicate measurements in the data, the lack-of-fit test can also be used as part of the model validation.
-The numerical results of the fit from Dataplot are list below.
+The numerical results of the fit are shown below.

 Home Tools & Aids Search Handbook Previous Page Next Page